-The Shoreline Administrator has overall administrative responsibility of this SMP.
+The Shoreline Administrator for the Town is the Mayor, who shall have overall administrative responsibility of this SMP.
 The Shoreline Administrator, or his or her designee, shall make administrative decisions and interpretations of the policies and regulations of this SMP and the Shoreline Management Act (Act).